Skip to content

 ) -> None:

-Enable CSV print in the 'print.prt' file.
+Enable print in the `print.prt` file.

 self._enable_disable_csv_print(enable=True)

-enable_object_in_print_prt(obj: str, daily: bool, monthly: bool, yearly: bool, avann: bool) -> None
+enable_object_in_print_prt(obj: typing.Optional[str], daily: bool, monthly: bool, yearly: bool, avann: bool, allow_unavailable_object: bool = False) -> None

 Parameters: